Kotlin/dokka/docs/topics/runners/gradle.md

 </tabs>

 > If you publish your library to Maven Central, you can use services like [javadoc.io](https://javadoc.io/) to
-> host of your library's API documentation for free and without any setup - it will take documentation pages straight
+> host your library's API documentation for free and without any setup.
+It takes documentation pages straight
 > from the artifact.
-It works with both HTML and Javadoc formats as demonstrated by
+It works with both HTML and Javadoc formats as demonstrated in
 > [this example](https://javadoc.io/doc/com.trib3/server/latest/index.html).
 >
 {type="tip"}

 ## Configuration

-You can configure tasks/formats individually:
+You can configure tasks and output formats individually:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">

-If you applied Dokka via [plugins DSL](#applying-the-plugin) block:
+Applying the Dokka plugin via the [plugins DSL](#applying-the-plugin) block:

 ```kotlin
 tasks.dokkaHtml {